 To make it easier to get started, we’ve grouped typical use cases into multiple levels.
 You can think of Opal in Campaign as either an Advisor, an Assistant, or a Creator.

-Day one, the first two levels will be available in Optimizely Campaign.
+The first two levels are now available in Optimizely Campaign.

 Opal as an Advisor